Table of Contents

 But we do have control over time in our everyday life and have control over the small tasks that we decide to tackle.
 And that's where this book comes to play, Make Time: How to Focus on What Matters Every Day by Jake Knap & John Zeratsky

 “Something magic happens when you start the day with one high-priority goal”

 Let's say you have a 9-5, kids, pets, chores at home, and need to dedicate time to your significant other as well.
 Nobody is telling you to stop doing that to make time for your hobby or passion, to sacrifice one thing for another.

-But what if you just dedicate 30 minutes everyday to take some photos after work, or paint, or run, or do whatever it is that makes you happy, before the end of the day?
+But what if you just dedicate 30 minutes every day to take some photos after work or paint, go for a run or do whatever it is that makes you happy, before the end of the day?

 “Shifting your focus to something that your mind perceives as a doable, completable task will create a real increase in positive energy, direction, and motivation”

 A doable and completable task keeps you engaged and active.
 If you want to be a street photographer, you don't have to spend 7 hours a day doing that, you can start with just 15-30 minutes a day.
-You don't need a $4000 camera, you can start with your phone or a used/second hand camera, like I suggested in the x100 review.
+You don't need a $4000 camera, you can start with your phone or a used/second-hand camera like I suggested in the Fujifilm X100 Review.

 “You only waste time if you’re not intentional about how you spend it”

-I definitely recommend this book if you haven't checked it out already, best case scenario, it will change the way you think about time, worst case scenario, is just a fun read.
+I definitely recommend this book if you haven't checked it out already, in the best-case scenario it will change the way you think about time, the worst-case scenario is just a fun read.